ataylor89/rsa/README.md

 RSA encryption is also a form of public key cryptography.

-Public key cryptography is really just a special case of asymmetric key cryptography, and we will explain this later on.
+Public key cryptography is a special case of asymmetric key cryptography, and we will explain this later on.

 ## Design